MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ### Status Changes Blocks

-Often times you may want to change the cache policy, or initiate a sync with the server depending on the status of the network.
 You can set a block that will be executed every time the network status changes with the `setNetworkStatusChangeBlock:` method:

 ```obj-c
 [self.client.networkMonitor setNetworkStatusChangeBlock:^(SMNetworkStatus status){